TetraFaal/Big-Scale-Analytics-2021-Tesla/README.md

 ## Google Cloud AutoML
 Before we start explaining our different iterations, it is important to know that we have used the train dataset from AIcrowd.
-For this first model, we used AutoML Natural Language which allows us to create and deploy custom machine learning models that analyze documents, categorize them, identify their entities or evaluate their attitudes.
+For this first model, we used AutoML Natural Language which allowed us to create and deploy custom machine learning models that analyze documents, categorize them, identify their entities or evaluate their attributes.

 Youy can found the three iterations data set [here](https://github.com/TetraFaal/Big-Scale-Analytics-2021-Tesla/tree/main/Data/DataAutoML-Preprocessing).
 ### First Iteration

-As a first try using the google cloud autoML, we have simply upload the data into AutoML without having done any preprocessing.
-The tool proposed by google calculated automatically using a classification method.
+As a first try using the Google Cloud AutoML, we have simply uploaded the data into AutoML without doing any preprocessing.
+The tool offered by Google automatically provided a usable model using a classification method.

 With a threshold set at 0.5, we have the following results: